Knightstone RAF Harrowbeer Archive

 The Aerodrome is no longer operational.

-From the Squadron O.R.B. 's
+From the Squadron O.R.B.

 No.691 ( A.A.C. ) Squadron :-

 1st August No.691 ( A.A.C. ) Squadron moved from R.A.F.
 Harrowbeer to R.A.F.
 Exeter in accordance with No.11 Group instructions ( Movement Order No.3 ).
 The move was very successfully carried out.
-One sortie was given while the move was in progress.
+One sortie was give while the move was in progress.
 The weather was perfect.

-~ ~ ~ ~ ~
+~ ~ ~ ~ ~ ~

 There was a small contingent of R.A.F. and W.A.A.F. personnel still present at R.A.F.
 Harrowbeer for a short time while the Aerodrome was being closed down.
 All remaining stock and equipment had to be accounted for, documented, dismantled, packed and dispatched to R.A.F.
 Exeter.